nhsx/au-data-engineering/docs/source/adfpipelines.rst

 Pipeline to ingest raw data in a time-stamped folder to Azure Datalake blob storage from a SQL database.

- 1. Lookups the JSON configuration file for this pipeline.
+ 1. Lookups the JSON configuration file for this pipeline
  2. Source:

     2.1.
-Sets the source database owner (dbo).
+Sets the source database owner (dbo)
     2.2.
-Sets the source table.
+Sets the source table
     2.3.
-Sets the SQL query.
+Sets the SQL query

  3. Sink:

     3.1.
-Sets the file system.
+Sets the file system
     3.2.
-Sets the sink path.
+Sets the sink path
     3.3.
-Sets the sink file.
+Sets the sink file

  4. Copy activity copies the data returned from the SQL query as either a .csv file or a .parquet file.
- 5. If the copy activity fails, fails, the error notification logic app API will notify the specified email address of the error.
+ 5. If the copy activity fails, fails, the error notification logic app API will notify the specified email address of the error

 Pipeline Configuration
 ----------------------